Mens Competition Policies

 ELIGIBILITY & ENTRY PROCEDURES

-Each TGA Championship has its own specific tournament eligibility criteria (i.e., maximum USGA Handicap Index, age requirements, etc.).
-Please reference the specific championship you are interested in for further details.
-In general, to be eligible for a TGA Championship, all applicants must meet the following criteria:
+Each Men’s competition has its own specific tournament eligibility criteria (i.e., maximum Handicap Index®, age requirements, etc.).
+Please reference the specific tournament you are interested in for further details.
+In general, to be eligible for a Men’s Championship, all applicants must meet the following criteria:

 • Be a male amateur golfer belonging to a TGA member club/course

-• Have an active GHIN # and USGA Handicap Index established at their club/course
+• Have an active GHIN #® and/or Handicap Index established at his club/course

 • Be a current resident of the state of Texas

-Note: A resident is defined by any person who has established their legal residency in the state (i.e. holds a Texas driver’s license or files their federal tax return with a Texas home address).
+Note: A Resident is defined by any person who has established their legal residency in the state (i.e. holds a Texas driver’s license and files their federal tax return with a Texas home address).
 You are eligible if you graduated from a Texas high school and are attending college out-of-state.
-Further, you are not eligible if you are attending college in Texas and are classified as a foreign or non-resident student.
+You are NOT eligible if you are attending college in Texas and are classified as a foreign or non-resident student.

 Handicap Revisions